 - They have a deep knowledge of their emotions: Those who develop emotional intelligence can analyze their emotions and interpret them.
 They just don’t just feel them.

-- They do not repress their feelings: They show sincerity and authenticity regarding their feelings.
-They can also express their feelings clearly.
+- These people do not repress their feelings: They show sincerity and authenticity regarding their feelings.
+Besides, they can also express their feelings clearly.

 - They show a balance in their emotions: It’s all about balance, and how they are able to identify the bad and the good.
 They are always looking for helpful solutions.